rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 **Use of `any` in type guards**
 Arguably, a safer approach was for me to define `isMessageRead` and `isMessageCompose` using a parameter type that is more restrictive than `any`.
-As we discussed in the previous section, the `item` type provided by _office.js_ is incorrect.
-So to keep this example simple I decided to widen `item` to `unknown` as if _office.js_ did not provide me with any type information about it.
+My goal was to keep this example simple and avoid introducing a complex `CorrectedItem` type fixing _office.js_ typing before using the type guards.
+In real code I would opt for introducing the corrected type.
 Using `any` in type guards appears to be a common practice.
 Implementing a type guard typically requires checking existence of object properties and `any` provides access to these.
 My suggestion is to avoid type guards in certain places, e.g. in generics.
 We want generics to be generic.
 More on this later in this post.